mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 H_{\mathrm{res}} = H + \widetilde{H}.
 $$

 This matrix contains one vector representation for each token.
-However, as the signal passes through many Transformer layers, the scale of these vectors can become unstable.
-Some coordinates may become very large, while others may become very small.
-This can make training harder, because the next layers receive inputs whose numerical scale changes during training.
+Since a Transformer is made of many successive blocks, these representations are transformed again and again by attention layers, MLPs, and residual additions.
+As a result, their numerical scale can drift during training.
+This can make optimization harder: the next layer has to process vectors whose coordinates may become too large, too small, or too variable from one layer to another.
+Layer normalization helps by keeping each token representation on a more controlled scale.

-Layer normalization is used to make these representations more stable.
-The key idea is the following: for each token, we normalize its hidden vector across the feature dimension.
+The key idea is simple: for each token, we normalize its hidden vector across the feature dimension.
 So if

 $$
 h_t =